Hailey Baldwin Jokes She’s Pregnant Amid Justin Bieber Pregnancy Rumors

 Hailey Baldwin is putting a rest to those rumors.
 She wants to make it clear that she is not pregnant with Justin Bieber’s baby.
-It’s clear that both of the young stars have since moved on from their brief romance this year.
+It’s clear that both of the young stars have since moved on from their brief romance this past year.
 That hasn’t stopped the fans or the media from linking the two together, though.

-Hailey Baldwin and Justin Bieber have been linked together over the years.
+Hailey Baldwin and Justin Bieber have been linked together multiple times over the years.
 The two were last spotted spending vacation with Bieber’s family last year.
 They sparked the romance rumors when they shared a series of photos of them kissing and cuddling.
 The photo of Bieber and Baldwin kissing nearly broke the internet.

 The socialite is still being linked to the “Sorry” singer.
 A fan on Twitter wrote, “mmmm hailey is getting headlines for being ‘pregnant with jb’s baby’ i am crying at the stupidity and lack of research of these journalists.”